 How often does that happen in the corporate world?

 New members are encouraged to give speeches, but not before they are ready.
-New members use a Competent Communication Manual, a guide to giving ten speeches, each focusing on a particular communication skill.
+Members follow an online educational program called Pathways.
+Each lesson focuses on a particular skill.

 The first speech in the series is called The Ice Breaker.
 It’s about you.
 Its purpose is to get you speaking in front of a group, and lasts four to six minutes.
 Feedback is given by members who take on the role of ‘speech evaluator’ who give guidance for improvement and identify what you did well.